OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/backtracking/armijo_goldstein.rst

 There are three difference bounds enforcement schemes available in this option.

 With "vector" bounds enforcement, the solution in the output vector is pulled back to a point where none of the variables violate any upper or lower bounds.
-Further backtracking continues along this vector back towards the initial point.
+Further backtracking continues along the Newton gradient direction vector back towards the initial point.

 .. image:: BT1.jpg